aejmmark/argumentor/docs/user_guide.md

 ### Usage

 Upon executing the application you have the choice to go straight to sentence generation with the default file, run the performance tests, or change the data file.
-The data file can be changed to any .txt containing text that is located in the ./app directory.
+The data file can be changed to any .txt file containing text that is located in the ./app directory.

 After choosing sentence generation the app asks for the desired chain length.
 This determines how similar the generated sentences are to the original text.
 Smaller chain lengths result in more randomized sentences.